 Stories can help build a picture of what it is like to be in receipt of our services and how care can be improved or best practice shared.
-Every bi-monthly a patient, service user or carer attends a Trust Board supported by the Patient Experience Manager to share their story directly with the Board.
+It is a way of ensuring that individual experiences are shared to highlight an area of improvement that will impact on patients.

+Bi-monthly a patient, service user or carer attends a Trust Board supported by the Patient Experience Manager to share their story directly with the Board.
 The Board are keen to hear the lived experience of those sharing their story and by listening to those in receipt of our services, or caring for a loved one in receipt of our services, they gain a real insight into the direct thoughts and feelings of our patients.

-Patient stories are obtained either through the complaint process, letters to the chief executive, from patients who have approached the Trust, or from staff who feel that one of their patients has had an experience which we can learn from.
+Patient stories are obtained either through the complaint process, letters to the Chief Executive, from patients who have approached the Trust, or from staff who feel that one of their patients has had an experience which we can learn from.